-If you are taking modules, that are offered as 24 or 30 CAT versions, you should always opt for the 24 CAT version.
+If you are taking modules, that are offered as 24 or 30 credit versions, you should always opt for the 24 credit version.
 This applies mostly to language options.
 The module IL907 should only be taken in the 10 CAT version.

 Preregistration and Acceptance

-In your own interests you should obtain formal approval from the teaching department and by us before you devote much time to an unusual option.
-You will also need to complete an Unusual Option form for each module and have it signed by all the required signatories.
-You should appreciate that this is not a pure formality, and that each of these signatures has some significance, as follows:
+In your own interests you should obtain formal approval from the teaching department and by us before you devote time to an unusual option.
+You will also need to complete an unusual option form for each module to confirm that you have this approval.
+You should appreciate that this is not a pure formality, and that the approval of each party has some significance, as follows:

-- The module organiser and, where necessary, the HoD (or nominee of the HoD of the teaching department) in signing the form undertake to arrange any special assessments or examination papers if the standard procedures prove inappropriate or unworkable (for example, the exam marks are required sooner than would be possible if you sat the normal paper, and so a special paper has to be set ).
+- The module organiser in signifying approval undertakes to arrange any special assessments or examination papers if the standard procedures prove inappropriate or unworkable (for example, the exam marks are required sooner than would be possible if you sat the normal paper, and so a special paper has to be set ).

-- Your Personal Tutor, in signing the form, undertakes in the event of an examination clash to chaperone you between the end of the first of the clashing exams until such time as you can be delivered to the Examination Room to sit the second: overnight if necessary!
-The Examinations Office tries very hard to avoid exam clashes, but will not guarantee it in the case of unusual options.
+- Your personal tutor in signifying approval undertakes in the event of an examination clash to arrange a chaperone for you between the end of the first of the clashing exams until such time as you can be delivered to the Examination Room to sit the second.
+The Examinations Office tries very hard to avoid exam clashes, but will not guarantee this in the case of unusual options.